 Telling is sometimes called using a summary mode.
 It is one of the few times you get to tell the reader what happens, but it should be used sparingly.
 If over-used, it can be boring as it distances the reader from the viewpoint character’s goals and actions.
 Try to keep telling to a few paragraphs, or in some (extremely) rare cases, a short chapter.
 Too much telling can lead to author intrusion.

-- To add backstory.
 Sometimes a little bit of telling is necessary.
 When there is no other way of introducing the past, you can add it in, but remember to reveal these bits and pieces gradually.
-Keep this as brief as possible, and remember that you can never ever start a novel or a memoir with backstory.
+Keep this as brief as possible, and remember that you should not start a novel or a memoir with backstory.

 If you enjoyed this post, read: